PubudU99/Documentation/Azure-Deployments.md

 - Private access for all associated resources.

 ## Architectural Diagram
-The architecture follows the Hub and Spoke model for secure, private access to resources.
+The architecture follows the Hub and Spoke model for the project to have secure, private access to resources.

 ![Infrastructure Architecture](https://github.com/user-attachments/assets/0b8cb1ff-848c-4763-9079-be2d8d5a57eb)